lucid-kv/lucid/README.md

 ## Introduction

-Provide an high performance and a distributed key-value-store accessible via an REST API is the mission of Lucid.

-Lucid is currently in developement and we plan to implement some logics, like authentication, ACLs, encryption on the fly, and data streaming through API (websocket).
+Lucid is currently in an embryonic state but we wish to achieve a fast, secure and distributed key-value store accessible through a HTTP API, we also want to propose persistence, encryption, websocket streaming, replication and a lots of features.

+## Some Use Cases

+- Private Keys Storing (for a wallet by example)
+- IoT: collect and save statistics data
+- Service Discovery
+- Distributed Configuration

 ## Command Line Interface